fstarred/arcade-hacks/ffight/README.md

 <img width="384" height="224" alt="0004" src="https://github.com/user-attachments/assets/078ad4e4-b514-453f-b271-4147968722b4" />

-Now that we better understand how CPS-1 palette works, we can back to OBJ base address 0x910000, and see what happen when any boss is displaying on the screen:<br>
+Now that we better understand how CPS-1 palette works, we can back to OBJ base address 0x910000, and see what happen when a boss character display on the screen:<br>
-We'll notice that basically all tiles (or almost all) of them point to palette 0x1F (remember that palette ID is composed by 4 bits so, if you see values like 0x3F, it's because the tile is using the flip-x attribute so you have to AND it by #$1F to actually obtain the palette id value).<br>
+We'll notice that basically all tiles (or almost all of them, as early said) point to palette 0x1F.<br>

-Final Fight renew the palette set on every area clear by loading the new content from a specific ROM address.<br>
+Remember that palette ID is composed by 5 bits so, if you see values like 0x3F, it's because the tile is using the flip-x attribute; you have to ANDize it by #$1F to actually obtain the palette id value.<br>

-There is also a routine that is called everytime the scene fade out and in, and it is located at address **0x0027B8**.<br>
+Final Fight usually reload the palette set when entering a new area level with loading the new content from a specific ROM address.<br>

-By the way, the routine that get the palette for the area is the following:
+The routine that load the palette for the area is the following:

 ```
 06451A  moveq   #$0, D0                                     7000